Sjaikjasmine2004/Sjaikjasmine2004/README.md

 -->👋 Hello there!
 Welcome to my GitHub profile!

 🔍 About Me:
-I'm passionate about learning and exploring new technologies.
+Hello I'm Niyaz and am passionate about learning and exploring new technologies.
 I love collaborating with others to solve problems and create innovative solutions.
 My journey in the world of programming is just beginning, and I'm excited to share what I learn along the way.

 🌱 Currently Learning:
 I'm diving deep into various programming languages and frameworks, including Python, JavaScript, and more.
 Additionally, I'm exploring topics like machine learning, web development.